 Issue.
 The DSTs adopted or under consideration by Austria, Brazil, the Czech Republic, the EU, India, Indonesia, Italy, Spain, Turkey, and the UK.
 Findings.
-The DSTs of Austria, India, Italy, Spain, Turkey, and the UK discriminate against major U.S. digital companies and are inconsistent with prevailing international tax policy principles.
-Investigations with respect to Brazil, the Czech Republic, the EU, and Indonesia were terminated.
+Investigations with respect to four jurisdictions (Brazil, the Czech Republic, EU, and Indonesia) were terminated because their DSTs either had not been adopted or not implemented (March 2021).The DSTs of six countries (Austria, India, Italy, Spain, Turkey, and UK) discriminate against major U.S. digital companies and are inconsistent with prevailing international tax policy principles (January 2021).

 Action Taken.
-Suspended (until November 2021).
-Additional tariffs of 25% on approximately \$2.1 billion worth of U.S. imports from six countries: Austria (\$65 million), India (\$119 million), Italy (\$386 million), Spain (\$324 million), Turkey (\$310 million), and the UK (\$887 million).
+Suspended (June 2021).
+Additional tariffs of 25% on approximately \$2.1 billion worth of U.S. imports from the six countries.
+Latest Development.
+Action terminated (November 2021).
+Political compromise reached on a transitional approach to the six countries' DSTs while implementing Pillar 1 of the OECD/G20 Framework.